TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          *(array of strings)*

    Description
-         ExtJS specific, adds language labels to the page.
+         Adds language labels to the page.

          **Available sub-properties:**